getsops/sops/README.rst

 file, it will be skipped to avoid creating unnecessary versions.

 Note: Recreation rules (re-encryption with different keys) are not supported for AWS Parameter Store.
-The data is decrypted from the source file and stored as JSON in the parameter.
+The data is decrypted from the source file and stored as JSON in the SecureString parameter, encrypted by AWS KMS.

 Below is an example of publishing to AWS Parameter Store: